Working after studies

 You must still have a valid Tier 4 or Student visa at the time you apply, so if you think you will not get your final results before your visa expires, contact us for advice.
 You can only apply from within the UK, so if you are completing in your home country you will need to travel back to the UK to submit your application before your visa expires.

-For further information, read our frequently asked questions about the Graduate Route.
-This Government document (page 15) explains how absences due to the Coronavirus pandemic might affect eligibility.
+For further information, read our frequently asked questions about the Graduate Route

-The UK Council for International Student Affairs also has detailed information on the Graduate route, or see the Home Office website and the Graduate Route policy guidance.
+The UK Council for International Student Affairs also has detailed information on the Graduate route, or see the Home Office website and the Graduate Route caseworker guidance.

 Skilled worker visa - if you have a job offer

-You could apply for a Skilled Worker visa if you have been offered a job by an employer who is a licensed sponsor and the job meets salary and skill level requirements.
-The employer needs to give you a ‘Certificate of Sponsorship’ and tell you the job’s ‘occupation code’ so that you can apply for the visa.
-If you are applying for your visa when you have completed your degree or are within 3 months of completing it or, if you are a DPhil student, you have completed at least 12 months’ study, you will be a ‘new entrant’ which means that the salary threshold the job needs to meet could be lower.
+You could apply for a Skilled Worker visa if you have been offered a job by an employer who has been approved as a licensed sponsor and the job meets salary and skill level requirements.
+The employer needs to give you a ‘Certificate of Sponsorship’ (CoS) and tell you the job’s ‘occupation code’ so that you can apply for the visa.

 A skilled worker visa is permission to work only in the job that the employer sponsored you for.
 If you change job you would need to be sponsored for the new job and apply for a new Skilled Worker visa.
 After five years in this route, you may be eligible to apply for settlement in the UK.
 Your partner and children can apply as your dependants.

-If you are going to be employed by the University of Oxford, your HR contact in the department will deal with the Staff Immigration team and they can answer any queries you may have.
+If you are going to be employed by the University of Oxford, your HR contact in the department will liaise with the Staff Immigration team and they can advise you on your application and answer any queries you may have.

 Global Talent

 This route is for leaders or potential leaders in the fields of academia or research, arts and culture and digital technology.
-You need to be endorsed for this visa, or to have won a listed award.
+You need to be endorsed for this visa, or to have won a listed award, before proceeding to the visa application.
 The Home Office website explains the process.
+If you are going to be working for an Oxford university department, the departmental HR team will advise you on a Global Talent application if appropriate.

 If you want to develop a business in the UK

-Note that if you applied for the Graduate Route this allows you to run a business in the UK as well as to work, so if you are eligible for Graduate route, this may be a convenient option.
+Note that having visa permission under the Graduate Route allows you to run a business in the UK as well as to work, so if you are eligible for Graduate route, this may be a convenient option.

 Information on other routes for working in the UK

-Youth Mobility Scheme: is available to nationals of Australia, Canada, Hong Kong SAR, Japan, Monaco, New Zealand, San Marino, Taiwan or South Korea.
-The Youth Mobility Scheme is for people under the age of 31 at the date of application from these participating countries who would like to experience life and work in the UK.
-There are specific requirements to be met, visas are issued under a quota system and you have to apply from your home country.
+Youth Mobility Scheme: is available to nationals of Andorra, Australia, Canada, Hong Kong SAR, Iceland, India, Japan, Monaco, New Zealand, Republic of Korea, San Marino, Taiwan and Uruguay who would like to experience life and work in the UK.
+The Youth Mobility Scheme is for people under the age of 31 at the date of application, or under 36 for nationals of Australia, Canada, New Zealand or Republic of Korea.
+For some nationalities there are specific requirements to be met and visas are issued under a quota system.
 You can also apply if you are a British Overseas citizen, a British Overseas Territories citizen or a British National Overseas citizen (there is no limit on these visas).
-The Home Office has announced it will introduce a Young Professionals Scheme for Indian nationals but have not yet published details or a date for the scheme to open.
+The Home Office has also introduced a Young Professionals Scheme for Indian nationals for which applications are by restricted ballot.

-UK ancestry: If you are a Commonwealth citizen with a grandparent born in the UK, you may be able to apply from outside the UK for a visa to come to the UK for five years to look for a job and work, on the basis of UK ancestry.
+UK ancestry: This is mainly applicable to people who are Commonwealth citizens with a grandparent born in the UK.
+You may be able to apply from outside the UK for a visa to come to the UK for five years to look for a job and work, on the basis of UK ancestry.

 Temporary Worker: If you are already in the UK, it is now possible to remain here to undertake an internship directly related to the studies you have taken during your time in the UK, for up to 12 months under the Temporary Worker (Government Authorised Exchange) scheme.